Instant Pot Chicken Cacciatore

 When I was growing up, we had chicken cacciatore a lot.
 My mom alternated between serving us this delicious dish and serving chicken marengo.
 And even though the dishes are similar, I definitely get a hankering for each of them for different reasons.

-The difference between the two is: this instant pot chicken cacciatore has a touch of sherry and chicken marengo has a good dose of (usually) red wine.
+The difference between the two is: this recipe has a touch of sherry, and chicken Marengo has a good dose of (usually) red wine.

-I love the simplicity of the instant pot chicken cacciatore.
-If I made this on the stove top, it would have taken over an hour.
-I heart you, IP.
+I love the simplicity of this chicken dish.
+If I had made it on the stovetop, it would have taken over an hour.
+I heart you, Instant Pot.

 Helpful tips

-- I’ve made this recipe with both skin and bone thighs and thighs that have been boned and the skin removed.
+- I’ve made this recipe with bone-in chicken thighs and with skinless chicken thighs without the bone.
 It’s delicious both ways.
+You can also use chicken breasts if you prefer.

 - If you do use boneless and skinless, there is no need to brown them.
 You will also change the pressure cook time to 10 minutes.